 Sometimes the larger dogs can have wolf-like features with long snouts, narrow eyes, and pointed ears, but this is less common and is likely the result of past breeding with other wild dogs.

-Their coat is always a sandy brown color which blends in well with the rocky cliff sides of Portugal.
+Their coat is always a sandy brown color that blends in well with the rocky cliff sides of Portugal.
 They will often have white spotting of tufting on their chest, paws, and face.

 Many of these dogs will also have a slight mustache.
 Portuguese Podengos are usually divided into two separate categories based on their fur; wire coat and smooth coat.